 Sonia Fullerton, Program and Student Affairs Coordinator

 Sonia was born in London.
 She has a degree in product design and development, but her long-held passion for languages led her to become an English language teacher, helping migrant workers attain skilled jobs.
 When visiting Peru in 2014, she fell in love with the country and moved to Cuzco six months later, continuing to work in education.
 Sonia has directed language schools and training courses and coordinates students’ schedules on the program.
 She leads the trips and provides support to students with her firsthand experience of adapting to, and understanding, Peruvian culture.

 Ana studied business administration at the National University of Cuzco and has a master’s degree in business administration and management from the University of Tarapaca, Chile.
 She works with students and local families to facilitate the homestay experience, handles program logistics, and assists the academic director in management of all program activities.
 Ana has more than 13 years of experience in NGO management, tourism, banks, and other entities, as well as six years managing study abroad and volunteer programs in Cuzco.

-Julia Catalán Cervantes, Program Assistant
+Julia Catalán Cervantes, Rural Homestay Coordinator and Office Assistant